Are you just limping to the finish line of 2021? Quest for Life Foundation has put together these tips on avoiding burnout.

 Ms Braunstein said while stress is not inherently problematic – as long as it is balanced with rest – it was lead to burnout when we push ourselves beyond our physical and emotional limits without allowing time to restore and replenish.

 “A car will breakdown if not serviced regularly and so will we.
 The good news is that burnout can be reversed using simple strategies that restore depleted energy stores,” Ms Braunstein said.

-Each module of the upcoming online course offers reflective questions to support your learning and we identify practical strategies to manage and move beyond burnout.
+Each module of the online course offers reflective questions to support your learning and we identify practical strategies to manage and move beyond burnout.
 It’s possible to recover from burnout and find joy and satisfaction in our life, regardless of its challenges.

 Symptoms of burnout

 - Emotional exhaustion

 - Feeling less satisfied with life

 - Feeling agitated

 Tips for moving beyond burnout